clopca/cdk-vpclattice-alpha/API.md

 ### AssociateVpc <a name="AssociateVpc" id="cdk-vpclattice-alpha.AssociateVpc"></a>

-Associate a VPO with Lattice Service Network.
+Associate a VPC with Lattice Service Network.

 #### Initializers <a name="Initializers" id="cdk-vpclattice-alpha.AssociateVpc.Initializer"></a>